brettz9/nutrient-rich/README.md

 ## To-dos

-1. General fixes to input box setting, e.g., avoiding 0/Infinity (and need for unit comparison?); round numbers; reason for non-matching names?; have reactive property to update unit next to "Amount of ingredient needed" (and table inputs?) based on menu selection
+1. General fixes to input box setting, e.g., avoiding N/A?
+    (and need for unit comparison?); reason for non-matching names?;
+    have reactive property to update unit next to "Amount of ingredient needed" (and table inputs?) based on menu selection
 1. Option to predownload all foods and/or nutrients and put in storage
 1. Option to filter inputs by non-zero ones (and sort at least by potency,